 If a student fails a supervised clinical experience, the DCE will refer the student to the SSC.
-The SSC will reach out to the preceptor to clearly understand the student's performance during the rotation.
+The SSC will reach out to the preceptor(s) to gain a clear understanding of the student's performance during the rotation.
 The DCE and a representative of the SSC will meet with the student to discuss a remediation plan to address the student's specific needs.
 The remediation plan will include targeted goals, additional training or coursework, and a timeline for reassessment.

 Failure to complete the remediation plan as agreed upon will result in referral to SSC for possible deceleration or dismissal.

-Students failing more than one rotation will be referred to SSC for further remediation, deceleration, or dismissal.
+Students failing more than one rotation will be referred to SSC for possible deceleration or dismissal.

-Failure of End or Rotation (EOR)
+Failure of End of Rotation Exam (EORE)

-Students failing an EOR will meet with the DCE to discuss a remediation strategy.
-The DCE will refer the student to the SSC for additional recommendations.
-The SSC may recommend an AIP.
-The student will then have an opportunity to retake the failed EOR exam.
-If the student fails a second time, they will receive a failing grade for the course and be referred to the SSC for further remediation, deceleration, or dismissal.
+Students failing an EORE will meet with the DCE to discuss a remediation strategy.
+The student will then have an opportunity to retake the failed EORE.
+If the student fails the exam a second time, they will receive a failing grade for the course and be referred to the SSC for possible further remediation, including an academic improvement plan, deceleration or dismissal.

-Students successfully passing the EOR on a second attempt will be allowed to progress, as scheduled on clinical rotations.
-They will need to adhere to an AIP if the SSC determines that is in the best interest of the student.
+Students successfully passing the EORE on a second attempt will be allowed to progress, as scheduled on clinical rotations.
+They will need to adhere to any Academic Improvement Plan (AIP) the DCE determines is in the best interest of the student.

-Students failing multiple EORs will be referred to the SSC for possible deceleration or dismissal from the program.
+Students failing multiple EOREs will be referred to the SCC for possible deceleration or dismissal from the program.

-If the failed EOR exam occurs in the last clinical practicum a remediation plan will be constructed, and a student will be required to retake the EOR within 5 days.

-Failure of the retake EOR exam will result in failure of the course, delay of graduation, and result in referral back to SSC, in accordance with policy.
+If the failed EOR exam occurs in the last clinical practicum, a remediation plan will be constructed, and a student will be required to retake the EORE within 5 days.
+Failure of the retake EORE will result in failure of the course, delay of graduation, and result in referral back to SSC, in accordance with policy.